 The applications of debt service funds only include payments for redemption of general government debt, interest costs and payments to other local governments or authorities (non-enterprise) for a portion of their debt service costs.
 For bond refundings, the Other Financing Use “payment to escrow” amount should be classified on line 5.10 (do not classify this amount on Line 8.00 “Other”).
 Since this is a payment to retire the old debt, this amount should be included on line 5.10 in order to correctly show in Comparative report exhibit.

+NOTE – Debt service expenditure activity in the current fiscal year should be reported on the Form 400 even if debt proceeds for this activity were issued in the prior year and related to capital projects so would have been previously reported as Sources of Funds on the Form 300 at the time of issuance.

 6. Financed lease debt redemption is reported on Form 400, lines 5.12 and 5.22 (for example, a lease financed purchase).
 Additionally, any debt service activity related to lease revenue bonds may also be reported on lines 5.12 and 5.22, if this is where the locality traditionally reported lease revenue debt service activity in prior years.